owlchester/kanka/README.md

 DOCKER_WEB_PORT=8000
 DOCKER_MYSQL_PORT=3306
 ```
-Start he containers by issuing the following command:
+Start the container by issuing the following command:
 ```bash
 > docker-compose up -d --build
 ```
-Note that the output stops before the web container is finished with everything that it needs to do so it may appear that everything is ready before you'll get a response from localhost in your browser.
+Note that the output stops before the web container is finished with everything that it needs to do, so it may appear that everything is ready before you'll get a response from localhost in your browser.
 You can check the logs to see the status of the scripts that are run once the container is up.
 ```bash
 docker-container logs -t
 ```